VitaliyProdan/wp_shop/wp-content/plugins/tabby-responsive-tabs/readme.txt

 = How much do the Tabby Responsive Tabs Customiser & Tabby Link to Tab add-ons cost? =

 These cost 19GBP each for use on a single site.
-A developer option for each is also available or 99GBP which can be used on all the sites you own or control.
+A developer option for each is also available or 79GBP which can be used on all the sites you own or control.

-== Other Notes ==

-The plugin is licenced under [GNU GPLv2](http://opensource.org/licenses/GPL-2.0 "GNU GPLv2"), however as the original responsive tabs script was [hosted at codepen as a public pen](http://blog.codepen.io/legal/licensing/ "hosted at codepen as a public pen"), the GPL compatible [MIT license](http://opensource.org/licenses/MIT "MIT license") applies to that component.

 == Screenshots ==